-Please refer to St. John Fisher College's Supporting Documentation Guidelines for Students with Disabilities for specific detailed information.
+Please refer to the Supporting Documentation Guidelines for Students with Disabilities section for specific detailed information.
 The College's Guidelines for Documentation of Disability are adopted from the Association on Higher Education and Disability (AHEAD).

 In the event that a student wishes to appeal a College decision in response to a request for a reasonable accommodation, the student must: